tnoms/tnoms.github.io/projects/exiftool-multi-core.md

-# ExifTool Multi-Core Support
+# Parallelized Photo Tagging with Google Location Data
 *May 4, 2024*

 ## Overview

-[ExifTool](https://exiftool.org/) does not include multi-core support out of the box.
-This is unfortunate, because modern computers can run many processing threads at once.
-The workaround, as recommended by the ExifTool creator Phil Harvey, is to simply run multiple instances of ExifTool in parallel.
-If we run these instances in the background, we can achieve rudimentary multi-core support for ExifTool batch operations.
+For tagging large numbers of photos, [ExifTool](https://exiftool.org/) does not include multi-core support out of the box.
+The workaround, recommended by its creator Phil Harvey, is to run multiple instances of ExifTool in parallel.
+It's not the most elegant solution, but if we run these instances automatically in the background, we can achieve rudimentary multi-core support for ExifTool.

-An automated example and walkthrough are provided.
-ExifTool's GPS location data tagging operation is used, because it's slow and benefits significantly from parallelization.
+An example script is provided below.
+ExifTool's GPS data tagging operation is used, because it's slow and benefits greatly from parallelization.

 ## Script: Parallelized GPS Tagging (Linux & MacOS)

-This script below tags a large number photos with GPS location data.
-Photos are correlated with location tracking from a smartphone based on the time they were taken.
-They're then tagged with the smartphone GPS location corresponding to that point in time.
-This allows photos taken on a nice camera without GPS to reference to location at which they were taken and be displayed on a photo map.
+This simple script uses a log of GPS locations to recursively tag all photos in a given directory with GPS data.

+Photos are correlated with smartphone location data based on the time they were taken.
+They're then tagged with the corresponding GPS location logged by the smartphone.
+This allows photos taken on an older DSLR camera to be displayed on a photo map.
 Multiple instances of ExifTool are launched at once to tag thousands of photos in parallel.
-Each process tags photos inside a different directory, recursively.
-Tagging photos with GPS metadata is achieved using a GPS track log (e.g. location data exported from [Google Takeout](https://takeout.google.com/takeout/custom/local_actions,location_history,maps,mymaps)) and the [ExifTool geotagging feature](https://www.exiftool.org/geotag.html).
+Each ExifTool instance tags photos inside a child directory, recursively.
+Tagging photos with GPS metadata is achieved using a GPS track log (e.g. location tracking exported from [Google Takeout](https://takeout.google.com/takeout/custom/local_actions,location_history,maps,mymaps)) and the [ExifTool geotagging feature](https://www.exiftool.org/geotag.html).

 ```
 #!/bin/bash